fxpio/composer-asset-plugin/Resources/doc/index.md

 }
 ```

-### Usage with multiple version of a same dependency
+### Usage with multiple versions of the same dependency

-If you need to use multiple version of the same asset, You can do this by
+If you need to use multiple versions of the same asset, you can do this by
-simply adding a version number after the package name, separated by the "-"
+simply adding a version number after the package name, separated with the "-"
 character.

 **Example with Jquery:**